wangpengtai/docker/docs/build.md

 Building these images is done through GitLab CI.
 By default triggering a CI build will use the latest upstream gitlab master, and build both gitlab-ce and gitlab-ee versions.

-For tagging specific versions of GitLab as part of our regular automated release process, the CI pipeline is triggered from the gitla-ce and gitlab-ee repos when tagged, and those repos pass along the ref information to inform this project what GitLab versions to build.
+For tagging specific versions of GitLab as part of our regular automated release process, the CI pipeline is triggered from the gitlab-ce and gitlab-ee repos when tagged, and those repos pass along the ref information to inform this project what GitLab versions to build.

 ## Manually triggering the pipeline for a reference